Did you know that September is National Preparedness Month? Being prepared is important at my house, so today I'm sharing my ideas about food storage.

 I've Been Warned to Be Prepared by a Trusted Source

-The main reason that I store food is because I have been asked to by a prophet of God.
+The main reason that I store food is that I have been asked to by a prophet of God.

 I am a member of the Church of Jesus Christ of Latter-Day Saints (also called the Mormon church).
 I believe that we have a prophet who is called by God and who receives revelation from God specific for today's world.
 Just like God spoke to prophets in the Bible, he still speaks to a prophet today.
 The prophet has warned us to prepare for emergencies, so I am trying to prepare.

-You can find many more ideas for storing food and living frugally on lds.org.
+You can find many more ideas for storing food and living frugally on ChurchofJesusChrist.org.
 I'm linking you to their section on Food Storage.

 Thanks for stopping by today.
 I hope you'll check out some of my other ideas while you're here.
 (Images below are linked.)